Architecture fundamentals in Azure Lab Services

 This article references features available in lab plans, which replaced lab accounts.

-Azure Lab Services is a SaaS (software as a service) solution, which means that the resources needed by Lab Services are handled for you.
-This article will cover the fundamental resources used by Lab Services and basic architecture of a lab.
+Azure Lab Services is a SaaS (software as a service) solution, which means that the infrastructure resources needed by Azure Lab Services are managed for you.
+This article covers the fundamental resources that Azure Lab Services uses and the basic architecture of a lab.

-Below is the basic architecture of a lab without advanced networking enabled.
+The following diagram shows the basic architecture of a lab without advanced networking enabled.
 The lab plan is hosted in your subscription.
-The student VMs, along with the resources needed to support the VMs are hosted in a subscription owned by Azure Lab Services.
-Let’s talk about what is in Azure Lab Service's subscriptions in more detail.
+The lab virtual machines, along with the resources needed to support the virtual machines, are hosted in a subscription owned by Azure Lab Services.

-The resources required to run a lab are hosted in one of the Microsoft-managed Azure subscriptions.
-Resources include:
+Azure Lab Services hosts the resources to run a lab in one of the Microsoft-managed Azure subscriptions.
+These resources include:

-These subscriptions are monitored for suspicious activity.
-It's important to note that this monitoring is done externally to the virtual machines through VM extension or network pattern monitoring.
-If shutdown on disconnect is enabled, a diagnostic extension is enabled on the virtual machine.
-The extension allows Lab Services to be informed of the remote desktop protocol (RDP) session disconnect event.
+Azure monitors these managed subscriptions for suspicious activity.
+It's important to note that this monitoring is done externally to the virtual machines through VM extensions or network pattern monitoring.
+If you enable shutdown on disconnect, a diagnostic extension is enabled on the virtual machine.
+The extension allows Azure Lab Services to be informed of the remote desktop protocol (RDP) session disconnect event.

 By default, each lab is isolated by its own virtual network.

-Students connect to their virtual machine through a load balancer.
-No student virtual machines have a public IP address; they only have a private IP address.
-The connection string for the student will be the public IP address of the load balancer and a random port between:
+Lab users connect to their lab virtual machine through a load balancer.
+Lab virtual machines don't have a public IP address and only have a private IP address.
+The connection string to remotely connect to the lab virtual machine uses the public IP address of the load balancer and a random port between:

 - 4980-4989 and 5000-6999 for SSH connections